Pharmacists at the Swedish Anticoagulation Clinics work with patients and their physicians to manage anticoagulation therapy in a clinical setting.

-Since many medications, foods and diseases can affect the response to warfarin, frequent blood tests are required to determine how fast the patient's blood is clotting.
-We offer:
+Since many other medications, foods and diseases can affect the response to anticoagulant medication, frequent blood tests are required to determine how fast the patient's blood is clotting.

-- Rapid INR result using the finger-stick method of blood testing in addition to full laboratory services
+Rapid INR result using the finger-stick method of blood testing

 Appointments & Referrals